 41 in Massachusetts have now tested positive for coronavirus

-Of the 41 confirmed or presumptive positive cases, 32 are associated with a Biogen employee meeting held in late February at a Boston hotel.
+Of the 41 confirmed or presumptive positive cases — up from the 28 reported Sunday — 32 are associated with a Biogen employee meeting held in late February at a Boston hotel.
 The cases are either employees or close contacts of employees.

 There remains one confirmed case in Massachusetts.
 The other cases are considered presumptive until confirmed by the federal Centers for Disease Control and Prevention.